Facilitated Discussion (FD) by a trained staff member from the Academic Integrity Office

 Important Note: All Faculty/Instructors who suspect academic misconduct must use the Academic Integrity Office Automated System:

-- The discussion should be held as soon as possible (normally within 5 business days of the notification) and the discussion should be held before the work is returned to the student.
+- The discussion should happen as soon as possible (normally within 5 business days of the notification) and the discussion should be held before the work is returned to the student.

 - The notification to the student of a suspicion must include a summary of the basis for the suspicion to enable the student to prepare for the Facilitated Discussion.
 For example, if “plagiarism” is the suspected misconduct, the nature and extent of the plagiarism should be identified.

-- The Faculty must be prepared to present the evidence in support of their suspicion (e.g. course outlines, assignment guidelines, plagiarism detection reports).
+- The decision maker must be prepared to present the evidence in support of their suspicion (e.g. course outlines, assignment guidelines, plagiarism detection reports).
 Notify the AIO/student if they should bring notes, rough drafts or other documents to the discussion.

 - Allow the student time to answer the questions.

 - Even if you believe that the student is not being truthful, do not accuse them.
 You can listen to what they say without agreeing with them.
 You will have time to make your decision after the discussion.

 - The details of the discussion must be documented on a Summary of Discussion Form by the Academic Integrity Office facilitator.